Fire experiments in the Congo

 After we had conducted all our measurements and the fire breaks had been dug properly by the day labourers, which took about 8 days per site, we set fire to the plot!
 The fire lighting technique used by the local people is to bundle grass together, light one end and drag it along the edge of the plot to be burned, so bits of smoldering grass break off and start small fires all along the perimeter of the plot.
 Afterwards we estimated how patchy the fire was by measuring how much of the subplots had burned and estimated fire intensity by measuring the height of the highest singe mark on the bamboo poles we planted.
 It was surprising how quickly the plot burned, only about 40 minutes for 25 hectares, and how quickly the ground cooled down afterwards, we could take our measurements about 10 minutes after the fire had finished burning.

-Aside from the obvious logistic difficulties in completing our experiments and shipping all our gear to a remote field site we also had to navigate various security checkpoints set up by the military and the police, who are loyal to the current government.
+Aside from the obvious logistic complexities in completing the experiment and shipping all our gear to a remote field site we also had to navigate various security checkpoints set up by the military and the police, who serve the current government.
 Since the last election in 2015 there has been an increasing frequency of short periods of civil unrest in the region directly around Brazzaville, mostly in the area directly outside of Brazzaville.
 From what I heard, most of the sporadic fighting in rural areas has been organised by Pastor Ntoumi, who controls a militia that has been operating since the civil war in the 1990s, though it was ‘officially’ disbanded in 2009.
 This is also despite many reputable sources saying thayt Ntoumi took up a government post in 2009, presumably ending his involvement in anti-government militias.
 At one point we had our passports taken and were taken from our truck, and a few times we had to pay small bribes.
 It didn’t get dangerous, but in retrospect it could have been.
-This makes me think that it is possibly quite unlikely that this project will continue being funded in future years, especially if the violence continues to intensify.